Heysham nuclear power station

 The Heysham nuclear power stations are operated by EDF Energy in Heysham, Lancashire, England.
 On the site two separate nuclear power stations, Heysham 1 and Heysham 2 operate independently, only with joint entry protocol, both with two reactors of the advanced gas-cooled reactor (AGR) type.

 In 2010, the British government announced that Heysham was one of the eight sites it considered suitable for future nuclear power stations.

 On 1 August 2016, Heysham 2's Unit 8 broke the world record for longest continuous operation of a nuclear power reactor without a shutdown.
 This record-breaking run exceeds the previous record of 894 days set by Pickering Nuclear Generating Station's Unit 7 (Lake Ontario, Canada) in 1994.
 The reactor had generated 13.5 TWh of electricity so far during this continuous operation, taking its lifetime generation to 115.46 TWh.

-In December 2024, EDF, the owner and operator of the plant declared a life extension of one year for Heysham 1 until 2027, and two years for Heysham 2 until 2030.
-In September 2025 it further extended the life of Heysham 1 to March 2028.
+Heysham 1 will operate until March 2030.